Bristol Old Vic and Handspring Puppet Company's A MIDSUMMER NIGHT'S DREAM Plays the Barbican, Now thru Feb 15

-Bristol Old Vic & Handspring Puppet Company's A Midsummer Night's Dream will run at the Barbican Theatre, Barbican Centre, London, EC2Y 8DS, Thursday 6 - Saturday 15 February 2014.
+Bristol Old Vic & Handspring Puppet Company's A Midsummer Night's Dream will run at the Barbican Theatre, Barbican Centre, London, EC2Y 8DS, tonight 6 - Saturday 15 February 2014.
 Press night: Monday 10 February, 7.45pm.

 Handspring Puppet Company returns to the Barbican for the first time since Woyzeck on the Highveld in September 2011 with A Midsummer Night's Dream.
 The first collaboration between Handspring and Tom Morris since War Horse, A Midsummer Night's Dream, one of Shakespeare's most popular and fantastical plays, premiered at Bristol Old Vic, where Morris is Artistic Director, in March 2013 and is now presented by the Barbican.

 A shape-shifting Puck is conjured from a selection of workman's tools.
 An eight-foot-tall Titania presides over a troupe of malevolent fairies while a giant, controlling Oberon manipulates his fairy queen and meddles in the confusion of the squabbling lovers.
 A Midsummer Night's Dream takes place in a world where reality blurs with the mystic, where fairies are powerful, magical, mischievous and potentially dangerous.
 This world is realised in a riotous display of irreverent comedy, in which anything can come to life and be transformed.

 The cast includes: Saikat Ahamed, Colin Michael Carmichael, Naomi Cranston, Alex Felto, Fionn Gill, Akiya Henry, Christopher Keegan, Kyle Lima, Saskia Portway, David Ricardo-Pearce, Lucy Tuck and Miltos Yerolemou.